 The Alzheimer’s Association provides vital services and support to individuals’ families and care partners in the community.
 Volunteers contribute in all aspects of the organization including program services, education, advocacy and development.
 Training is available for our volunteer positions.

-Mission Enhancement Center Volunteer: Stop in for an hour or so and help make phone calls, packets, prepare mailings, type, file or other needed office-related services at our Timonium location.
-Most volunteers are “on-call” Monday- Friday, 10-5.
+Mission Enhancement Center Volunteer: Stop in and help make phone calls, prepare mailings and packets, type, file or other needed office-related services at our Timonium location.
+Most volunteers are “on-call” Monday-Friday, 10 a.m.-5 p.m.

-Community Outreach Volunteer, Speaker's Bureau: Be trained to provide brief educational presentations in your community about Alzheimer’s disease and the Association’s services.
+Community Outreach Education Presenter: Be trained to provide brief educational presentations in your community about Alzheimer’s disease and the Association’s services.
 Flexible times.
 One year commitment.
+Age 21 and older.

-Helpline: Extensive training provided to answer calls relating to Alzheimer’s and other dementias and give support and referrals to callers at our Timonium office.
+Helpline Specialist: Extensive training provided to answer calls relating to Alzheimer’s and other dementias and give support and referrals to callers at our Timonium office.
 One year commitment.
+Age 21 and older.

-Fundraising Events: Be a part of the excitement at various fundraising events from our wine tasting event, to our galas, or to one of our seven Walks to End Alzheimer's.
+Fundraising Events: Be a part of the excitement at various fundraising events from our Memory Balls to one of our six Walks to End Alzheimer's.
 There are many ways to get involved, from planning committees to day-of-event helpers.
-All ages welcome event day.
+All ages welcome on event day.
 This is a great way for students to get community service hours.